 Image 4.
 Poll #4.
 AI/ML use in FP&A

 Presented by Khaled Chowdhury, Director of Analytics & Business Intelligence at CMC Materials

 One cannot get to decision support or even decision automation advancement levels without relying on accurate and comprehensive data.

 Quality of data is every department’s asset and responsibility.
 The data owners have the most in-depth understanding of their data, yet might lack visibility of other data’s application.
 Therefore, no team needs to be solely responsible for data accuracy and transparency task.
 As already mentioned, it’s a collaborative multidisciplinary process.

 In the presented data flow process example above, data is being processed in the following steps, data generation, data preparation, data modelling and finally visualisation and communication of outputs.

 Previously described use cases can be added in multiple places of the entire processes.
 Either as data generation tools, data processing tools or data presentation tools.

-For the summary let us use the FP&A Maturity model, that is continuously discussed on the FP&A Trends Group on LinkedIn and FP&A Board meetings around the globe and clearly defines the direction and stages an FP&A function development.
+For the summary let us use the FP&A Maturity model, which is continuously discussed on the FP&A Trends Group on LinkedIn and FP&A Board meetings around the globe and clearly defines the direction and stages of an FP&A function development.